stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 bottom of the sea.
 Our camera missed nothing, and I regret that so fine a reel of film should never reach Berlin.
 After that we sank the lifeboats with our guns and submerged.

-  When we rose to the surface about sunset a seaman&rsquo;s body was found on the deck, hands gripping the railing in curious fashion.
-The poor fellow was young, rather dark, and very handsome; probably an Italian or Greek, and undoubtedly of the   Victory&rsquo;  s crew.
-He had evidently sought refuge on the very ship which had been forced to destroy his own&mdash;one more victim of the unjust war of aggression which the English pig-dogs are waging upon the Fatherland.
+  When we rose to the surface about sunset a seaman's body was found on the deck, hands gripping the railing in curious fashion.
+The poor fellow was young, rather dark, and very handsome; probably an Italian or Greek, and undoubtedly of the   Victory'  s crew.
+He had evidently sought refuge on the very ship which had been forced to destroy his own--one more victim of the unjust war of aggression which the English pig-dogs are waging upon the Fatherland.
-Our men searched him for souvenirs, and found in his coat pocket a very odd bit of ivory carved to represent a youth&rsquo;s head crowned with laurel.
+Our men searched him for souvenirs, and found in his coat pocket a very odd bit of ivory carved to represent a youth's head crowned with laurel.
 My fellow-officer, Lieut.
 Klenze, believed that the thing was of great age and artistic value, so took it from the men for himself.
 How it had ever come into the possession of a common sailor, neither he nor I could imagine.

   As the dead man was thrown overboard there occurred two incidents which created much disturbance amongst the crew.
-The fellow&rsquo;s eyes had been closed; but in the dragging of his body to the rail they were jarred open, and many seemed to entertain a queer delusion that they gazed steadily and mockingly at Schmidt and Zimmer, who were bent over the corpse.
+The fellow's eyes had been closed; but in the dragging of his body to the rail they were jarred open, and many seemed to entertain a queer delusion that they gazed steadily and mockingly at Schmidt and Zimmer, who were bent over the corpse.
 The Boatswain M&uuml;ller, an elderly man who would have known better had he not been a superstitious